elithracing/yamsLog/README.md

 * documents: Contains documents such as Licensing and architecture notes.
 The GNU GPL license can be found in "documents/LICENSE.txt"

+* SDK-workspaces: A directory holding build-environments for different parts of the project

 Project History
 ---------------